alexandervdm/gummi/README.md

 [![License](https://img.shields.io/github/license/alexandervdm/gummi.svg?maxAge=360000)](https://github.com/alexandervdm/gummi/blob/master/COPYING)

 ### Installing
-Gummi is available in the official repositories for most mayor platforms.
+Gummi is available in the official repositories for most major platforms.
 Please check your package manager for availability or refer to our wiki for more details.

 ### Screenshot